rhosocial/rhosocial.com/README.md

 [![Join the chat at https://gitter.im/rhosocial/rhosocial.com](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/rhosocial/rhosocial.com?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-If you have any problems or good ideas about `rhosocial.com`, please discuss there, or send an email to i@vistart.me.
+If you have any problems or good ideas about this project, please discuss there, or send an email to i@vistart.me.
 Thank you!

 If you want to send an email with your issues, please briefly introduce yourself first, for instance including your title and github homepage.